wwarthen/RomWBW/Source/Doc/UserGuide.md

 #### Custom Hard Disk Image

-If you want to use specific slices in a specific order, you can easily generate a custom hard disk image file.

 For hard disks, each .img file represents a single slice (CP/M filesystem).
 Since a hard disk can contain many slices, you can just concatenate the slices (.img files) together to create your desired hard disk image.

+If you look in the Binary directory of the distribution, you will see that there are more disk (slice) images than the 6 that are included in the "combo" disk images.
+These images are identified by looking for the files that start with hd1k_ or hd512_.

+You can add slices to the combo disk images simply by tacking slices onto the end.
+For example, if you want to add a slice containing the MSX ROMs to the end of the combo image, you could use one of the following command lines depending on your operating
+system:

+Windows:

+`COPY /B hd1k_combo.img + hd1k_msxroms.img my_hd.img`

+Linus/MaxOS:

+`cat hd1k_combo.img hd1k_msxroms.img >my_hd.img`

+Note that you **must** be sure to use either the hd1k_ or hd512_ prefixed files together.
+You cannot mix them.

+If you want to create a completely custom hard disk image that is not based on the existing combo image, you can generate a disk image entirely from scratch using whatever slices you want in whatever order you like.

 For example, if you want to create a hard disk image that has slices for CP/M 2.2, CP/M 3, and WordStar in the hd512 format, you would use the command line of your modern computer to create the final
 image: